William Mackintosh, 15th of Mackintosh: Execution

 In 1547-48, the Earldom of Moray was conferred upon the Earl of Huntly.
 William Mackintosh, 15th of Mackintosh was inclined to support the doctrine of the Reformation which Huntly was a staunch opponent to.
 According to 19th century historian Alexander Mackintosh-Shaw, chief William Mackintosh commanded a following more numerous than Huntly could raise from his own estate and Huntly deprived Mackintosh of his office of deputy lieutenant.
 He goes onto say that Lachlan Mackintosh who was the son of the man who had murdered William's father, Lachlan Beg Mackintosh, 14th chief, had been sowing the seeds of discontent among the Clan Macpherson who were part of the Clan Chattan and that he was no well-wisher of William.
 Huntly, at the same time of withdrawing William's office from him gave lands to the conspiring Lachlan who then accused William of conspiring to take the life of Huntly.
 Huntly then seized chief William Mackintosh and put him on trial on 2 August 1550 at Aberdeen.
 Thomas Menzies, the Provost of Aberdeen defended William Mackintosh with some success.
-However, on 23 August 1550, William Mackintosh suffered death by the axe.
+However, on 23 August 1550, William Mackintosh suffered death by the axe at Huntly Castle.
+It was said that Elizabeth Keith, Countess of Huntly gave the order.

 There are other accounts, including that by William Forbes Skene, that state that William Mackintosh had burned Huntly's Auchindoun Castle which is why Huntly had him executed, but Alexander Mackintosh-Shaw states that this story is entirely fictitious.
 Huntly had made the traitor, Lachlan, Sheriff-depute of Inverness, jointly with Munro of Foulis.
 However, Lachlan the traitor was killed one year later in his house by some indignant clansmen.
 Parliament later held an inquiry into Huntly's actions and found that his execution of William Mackintosh was illegal and he had to compensate the Mackintosh family.
 In 1554, Huntly, along with the Earl of Argyll were ordered to exterminate the Clan Macdonald of Clanranald, but both failed in their objectives; Huntly, because the Highlanders were so much exasperated against him for having executed William Mackintosh in 1550, that he declined to face Clan Ranald with such an army, disbanding his forces.